Stovent/routerForSpeedrun/README.md

 # routerForSpeedrun
 How to use it: <br />
+Drag and drop the input file on the program.
+The input file contain the steps in the following format :

+stepName nbrOfPrerequisites prerequisite1 prerequisite2 ...

 requisites : the steps that need to be completed to complete this step

 Example:
 You need to go to the boss, but before, you need the sword, and to have the sword, you need a letter and a key.
-Procced as follow:
+The file should be as follow:
 (The order doesn't matter)

-Route name: Test

-Number of steps: 4

-Step 1 | name : sword

-Step 1 | number of requisites : 2

-Step 1 | requisite 1 : key

-Step 1 | requisite 2 : letter
+sword 2 key letter

-Step 2 | name : boss

-Step 2 | number of requisites : 1

-Step 2 | requisite 1 : sword
+boss 1 sword

-Step 3 | name : letter

-Step 3 | number of requisites : 0

-Step 4 | name : key

-Step 4 | number of requisites : 0

-Test route:
+letter 0
+key 0

+Route:

 letter